Positive definite matrices and the S-divergence: The metric

 \subsection{Hilbert space embedding}

 Since $\ssd$ is a metric, and Lemma~\ref{lem.cpd} shows that for scalars, $\ssd$ embeds isometrically into a Hilbert space, one may ask if $\ssd(X,Y)$ also admits such an embedding.
-But as mentioned previously, it is the lack of such an embedding that necessitated a different proof of metricity.
+But as mentioned previously, it is the lack of such an embedding that necessitated a different route to metricity.
 Let us look more carefully at what goes wrong, and what kind of Hilbert space embeddability does $\ssd^2$ admit.

 Theorem~\ref{thm.schoen} implies that a Hilbert space embedding exists if and only if $\ssd^2(X,Y)$ is a negative definite kernel; equivalently, if and only if the map (\emph{cf.} Lemma~\ref{lem.cpd})